hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

 <img src="./img/08c_FA_GSEA/gsea_theory.png" width="1000" style="display: block; margin: auto;" />

 The hypothesis of FCS methods is that although large changes in individual genes can have significant effects on pathways (and will be detected via ORA methods), weaker but coordinated changes in sets of functionally related genes (i.e., pathways) can also have significant effects.
-Thus, rather than setting an arbitrary threshold to identify ‘significant genes’, **all genes are considered** in the analysis.
+Thus, rather than setting an arbitrary threshold to identify 'significant genes', **all genes are considered** in the analysis.
 The gene-level statistics from the dataset are aggregated to generate a single pathway-level statistic and statistical significance of each pathway is reported.
 This type of analysis can be particularly helpful if the differential expression analysis only outputs a small list of significant DE genes.

 ### Gene set enrichment analysis using clusterProfiler and Pathview